Mail truck: Evolution

 who posed with five carriers next to their trucks, for the historic photograph on the front page of the Warren Tribune Chronicle.

 The mail van used by the USPS for local deliveries since the late-1980s is the Grumman LLV (Long Life Vehicle).
 This is a custom-made mail van manufactured by Grumman Corporation, whose US$1.1 billion contract with the USPS was for 99,150 vehicles in 1986.
 They were originally intended to last for 24 years, three times the lifetime of the mail vans that they replaced.
 Production of the LLV began in April 1987 in Grumman's plant in Montgomery, Pennsylvania.
 The vehicle is built on a General Motors chassis, is 175 in long, weighs 3000 lb, can carry up to 1000 lb of mail, and is driven by a 2.5-litre General Motors four-cylinder engine.
 In 1991, Grumman was awarded a further US$555 million contract for a further 43,500 vehicles.

+General Motors also went about reselling some Saturn S-Series wagon models as postal vehicles following poor sales and over-production for the Japanese market.
+The USPS, in need of right-hand-drive vehicles, occasionally bought RHD Saturn SW models, generally the single-cam SW1 model.
+The usage did not catch on for the most part, and nowadays the Saturn SWP-- a special designation used to refer to specifically the postal wagon-- is a purely consumer vehicle, having no application remaining in the postal service.

 It is sometimes thought that a United States Postal Service mail truck has right of way over emergency vehicles; this is not true.
+Through the Postal Reorganization Act of 1970, Congress afforded the United States Postal Service broad powers of operation in the marketplace, excluding it from most Federal laws and regulations.
+This granted the USPS power to set its own policies for its vehicle identification and are not required to have license plates.
+Per USPS policy, if a vehicle has USPS branding, only unique numbering on the exterior of the vehicle is required.